-Other Infrastructure Summary Assessment Further Work Health Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £110,200.
+Other Infrastructure Summary Assessment Further Work Other Infrastructure Health Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £110,200.
 [Nottingham West / Nottingham North & East CCG figures, April 2017].
-Further discussion with the Nottingham West / Nottingham North & East CCG as part of the planning application process.
 Nottingham West CCG response to 2017 Publication Consultation in relation to the sites proposed in Awsworth, Eastwood and Brinsley: Land for Medical Centre required.
 In order that the plan for Eastwood is effective and therefore sound, part of the Walker Street site must be allocated for a new, purpose built health facility to sit behind the existing library with direct access to the main road with its public transport links ensuring it is easily accessible to the community.
 A one acre site is required (GIA 2000m2 of two or three storeys dependent upon meeting planning requirements).
-Direct vehicular access would be required to Walker Street if the site is also identified as the preferred site for a co- located blue light service base.
+Direct vehicular access would be required to Walker Street if the site is also identified as Further Work Further discussion with the Nottingham West / Nottingham North & East CCG as part of the planning application process. the preferred site for a co- located blue light service base.
 Funding contributions should be sought for this development through Section 106 contributions.
 We have had extended discussions with Nottinghamshire County Council regarding a public sector hub and require a site of 1 acre to be reserved on the Walker Street site for this.